dxyz773/Flatiron_Gang/README.md

 A User can:

-- GET all players info
+- GET all users
-- GET individual player info
+- GET user by id
-- POST and DELETE a Player from Team
+- DELETE user by id
-- Like a Player to put in personalized player list (queue)
-- UPDATE usersname and name
+- GET, POST, and UPDATE their fantasy team
-- GET all user Leagues
+- GET all players
+- GET player by id
-- GET all user Teams
+- GET all games
-- POST new fantsay League or Team
-- UPDATE team name or league name
+- GET gamesd by id

 ---